aidanconnolly/ga-ds829-course-info/README.md

 <a id='welcome'></a>
 Welcome to the part time Data Science course at General Assembly!

-In our part-time course, we will use Python (currently v2.7) to explore datasets, build predictive models, and communicate data driven insights.
+In our part-time course, we will use Python to explore datasets, build predictive models, and communicate data driven insights.

 Specifically, you will learn to: